Gabriella439/slides/namespaced-debruijn/slides.md

 Another solution is add a unique suffix variables when their names collide

-For example, such an implementation might normalize our pathological expression:
+For example, such an implementation might β-reduce our pathological expression:

 ```haskell
 λ(x : Bool) → (λ(y : Bool) → λ(x : Text) → y) x